ccsbio/Portfolio-Bioinformatics/Python programs for genomics/Alignment (bash and Python)/README.md

 sudo apt-get install bwa
 ```

-3. The file called S.cerevisiae_refg.fna which is the reference genome of *Saccharomyces cerevisiae*.
+3. The file called `S.cerevisiae_refg.fna`, which is the reference genome of *Saccharomyces cerevisiae*.
-4. The Python script called fast_processing_CCS.py, which is used in case the **Bash** script has been used.
+4. The Python script called `fast_processing_CCS.py`, which is used in case the **Bash** script has been used.
 This script pre-processes the FASTA/FASTQ files.

 ## Usage

-- With **Python** you can use the follqing command line input:
+- With **Python** you can use the following command line input:

 ```
 python Alignment_CCS.py fasta_test.fasta